 You might be what you eat, but you’re also what your food grows in!
 An often overlooked element to growing and eating healthy food is the soil quality.
-There is such a thing as good soil and it impacts your crops, the Earth, and yourself.
-Today, we’re going to dive into the connection between soil quality and your health as well as review some of the ways you can improve your soil’s quality.
+There is such a thing as good soil and it impacts your crops, ecology, and yourself.
+Today, we’re going to dive into the connection between soil quality, sustainability, and your health as well as review some of the ways you can improve your soil’s quality.

 Soil and Your Health